Prior-Lab-Durham-University/carbonara/README.md

 You need:

-1. A starting structure, usually a PDB or mmCIF file from AlphaFold, crystallography, or another source.
+1. a starting structure, usually a PDB or mmCIF file from AlphaFold, crystallography, or another source;
-2. SAXS data in Å units with columns for `q`, intensity, and experimental error.
+2. SAXS data in Å units with columns for `q`, intensity, and experimental error;
-3. The C++ Carbonara binary built with CMake.
+3. the C++ Carbonara binary built with CMake.

 ### Setup a new run